-Establish a Local Advisory Committee.
-NPC recommends that the RCTC work with community partners and the Judiciary to consider ways of developing additional local partnerships, including a local advisory committee (or could alternatively be called a steering committee).
+Add Community Members to the Local Advisory Committee.
+It is a strength of the WCTC that the program already has a local steering committee (or alternatively called an advisory committee).
+However, NPC recommends adding community members, particularly leaders of community organizations, social service agencies, or political and business leaders.
 This is described above as Level 3, and it is aligned with the Regional Steering Committee expected in the Policies and Procedures Manual.
-A local committee may also help enhance the referral process and increase referral numbers.
+Including community members on the local committee may also help enhance the referral process and increase referral numbers.
 NDCI offers a training on how to identify and host an advisory board that offers strategies on how to engage members, analyze discussion content, and obtain useful results.9